CI-Connect/tutorial-dagman-namd/README.md

 2 jobs; 0 completed, 0 removed, 1 idle, 1 running, 0 held, 0 suspended
 ```

 We need to type `Ctrl-C` to exit from watch command.
 We see two running jobs.
-One is the dagman
+One is the DAGMan
 job which manages the execution of NAMD jobs.
 The other is the actual NAMD
 execution `namd_run_job0.sh`.
-Once the dag completes, you will see four .tar.gz
+Once the DAG completes, you will see four `.tar.gz`
-files `OutFilesFromNAMD_job0.tar.gz, OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
+files `OutFilesFromNAMD_job0.tar.gz`, `OutFilesFromNAMD_job1.tar.gz`, `OutFilesFromNAMD_job2.tar.gz`,
-OutFilesFromNAMD_job3.tar.gz`.
+and `OutFilesFromNAMD_job3.tar.gz`.
 If the output files are not empty, the jobs are
 successfully completed.
-Of course, a through check up requires looking at the output results.
+Of course, a thorough check requires inspection of the results.

 ### Parallel DAG